jrdmcgr/minimigrate/readme.md

 This is a work in progress.
 Below are the things left to do for v1.

 - Finish testing the Migrations class
-- CLI
+- Additional CLI options
-    - migrate multiple databases
+    - Migrate multiple databases (accept multiple URIs)
-    - run up or down for a single migration
-    - run up or down to target version
+    - Execute a single migration, up or down
-- better docstrings
+- Better docstrings
-- more documentation, examples
+- More documentation and examples
-- setup.py
-- push up to PyPI
-- Better error handling for edge cases
-- Generate SQL output instead of connecting to the database
+- Optionally generate SQL output instead of connecting to the database
+- Generate a new migration file with the `upgrade` and `downgrade` functions